Trump campaign staff on 2020 election lies: ‘fan the flame’

 The Wisconsin political operatives in the strategy session even praised Democratic turnout efforts in the state’s largest counties and appeared to joke about their efforts to engage Black voters, according to the recording obtained Thursday by The Associated Press.
 The audio centers on Andrew Iverson, who was the head of Trump’s campaign in the state.

-“Here’s the deal: Comms is going to continue to fan the flame and get the word out about Democrats trying to steal this election.
-We’ll do whatever they need.
-Just be on standby if there’s any stunts we need to pull,” Iverson said.
+“Here’s the drill: Comms is going to continue to fan the flame and get the word out about Democrats trying to steal this election.
+We’ll do whatever they need (inaudible) help with.
+Just be on standby in case there’s any stunts we need to pull,” Iverson said.

 Iverson is now the Midwest regional director for the Republican National Committee.
 He deferred questions about the meeting to the RNC, whose spokesperson, Keith Schipper, declined comment because he had not heard the recording.

-Note: This story has been corrected to show Iverson said “drill,” not “deal.”